George Foreman III: Early life

 As a child, Foreman watched his father train and sat ringside when his father was doing color commentary.
 He always loved boxing, but never got involved with the sport until his early teens.
 Foreman attended Fay School in Southborough, Massachusetts.
 He graduated from Culver Military Academy in Culver, Indiana, in 2001 with a high school diploma, where he played lacrosse.
+As a senior, he tutored fellow students, particularly in the subject of Latin, at the on-campus “Student Learning Center”.

 When he was 19, he went to the gym to do some sparring, but never went back because he did not want his father to find out.
 His mother, Andrea Skeete-Foreman, never thought that he would ever become a boxer because he was so calm and would never lose his temper.

 Foreman earned his BA from Rice University where he studied Business and Sports Management, and went on to serve as the business manager of his father's empire and executive vice president of George Foreman Enterprises, Inc.

 Foreman starred on the E! network's reality series Filthy Rich: Cattle Drive.

 Boxing career

-George III spent his entire youth absorbing the history and art form that is boxing and boxing training.
+George III became focused on boxing and boxing training in his youth.
 He went on to pursue his own professional boxing career in 2009.
 After going 16-0, George Foreman III retired.
 He returned to the ring in 2024 and made a successful comeback.
 His record currently stands at 18-0.

 Foreman started training for boxing in July 2009, with very similar training methods to his father – the "torture chamber", in which he dragged a Jeep as far as he could, dug holes, chopped wood and ran to the point of exhaustion.

 He made his professional debut stopping Clyde Weaver at 1:16 of the first round.
 He floored Weaver twice: first with a left to the chin, then with a left to the body, before the referee called a halt to the match.
 He won his third pro fight on September 26, 2009, at the Coushatta Casino in Kinder, Louisiana, against Marvin Ray Jones by TKO in the first round.
 His last bout was in 2024 in Little Rock, Arkansas.